Carrie understands that deciding whether to report someone to social services is difficult.

 Reporting Someone to Social Services

-Every year more than 3.6 million referrals are made to child protection agencies involving more than 6.6 million children (a referral can include multiple children).
+Every year, in the U.S., more than 4 million referrals are made to child protection agencies involving more than 4.3 million children (a referral can include multiple children).
 And less than half of child abuse cases will never be reported because neighbors, friends, and relatives are often too nervous or afraid to contact social services and stop the abuse.
 Some worry they will break the family apart, especially if they are wrong, while others fear retaliation from the abuser.

 The reality is just the opposite: